xunne899/tgc18-mini-project-fortunefood/README.md

 As a user i would like to know the various products and venue of where to buy fortunefood products

 ### 4.1 Acceptance criteria
-Function of the  webpage allows user's to search for a variety of food and companies location.
+Function of the  webpage allows user's to search for a variety of food and company location.

 ## 5. Technologies Used